petedanielsmith/social-media-effect-on-mental-health/README.md

   - H₀ : No linear correlation
   - H₁ : Linear correlation exists
   - Method : Pearson & Spearman correlation

-- Statistical test methods used:
-  - **ANOVA (Analysis of Variance)** - Used when comparing the mean value of a numerical variable across multiple groups
-  - **Chi-Square Test of Independence** - Used for relationships between two categorical variables
-  - **Correlation Analysis (Pearson & Spearman)** - Used when assessing how two numerical variables move together
-    - `Pearson` - linear correlation
-    - `Spearman` - monotonic (rank-based) correlation

 ## Project Plan